cap-js/docs/guides/deployment/custom-builds.md

 ## Implement a Build Plugin {#custom-build-plugins}

 CDS already offers build plugins to create deployment layouts for the most use cases.
-However, you find cases where these plugins are not enough and you have to develop your own.
+However, you will find cases where these plugins are not enough and you have to develop your own.
 This section shows how such a build plugin can be implemented and how it can be used in projects.

 Build plugins are run by `cds build` to generate the required deployment artifacts.
 Build tasks hold the actual project specific configuration.
 The task's `for` property value has to match the build plugin ID.